 Marathon Final Cut-off: 7:00 PM, time limit = 12 hours

-PACKET PICK-UP will be available at the Berryman Campground pavilion from 4-7 PM on Friday, and starting at 5:00 AM on Saturday.
+PACKET PICK-UP: Berryman Campground pavilion from 4-7 PM on Friday, and starting at 5:00 AM on Saturday.

 CHECK-IN: All runners must check in at the start line before their race begins.

-DROP-DOWNS: Runners that decide to drop down from the 50-mile race to the marathon after registration has closed should plan to start in the race for which they are registered (at 6:00 AM).
+DROP-DOWNS: Runners registered for the 50-mile race who decide to drop down to the marathon after the May 7 deadline has passed should plan to start in the race for which they are registered (at 6:00 AM).
 See Registration Policy below.

 BIB TRANSFERS: If you choose to give or sell your registration to another runner, it will be up to you to make that transaction.
 A bib transfer is a 2-step process that must be completed by the original registrant AND the recipient (not the Race Director).To complete a bib transfer, you must log in and edit your race registration on the Ultrasignup website and enter the recipient's name and email address to set up the transfer; the recipient must then complete registration via Ultrasignup using the credit created by your cancellation/transfer to enter the race.
 If someone shows up on race day and has not completed this process, they will not be entered in the race.
 If you are selling your registration to another runner, it is up to you to collect the money from the buyer.
 Funds will not be transferred via Ultrasignup.

-CHANGING DISTANCE: You may change your race distance through May 7 on Ultrasignup only.
+CHANGING DISTANCE: You may change your race distance through May 7 on Ultrasignup only (go to Account Info - Registration History to modify an existing registration).
 If you drop down from the 50-mile race to the Marathon, no refund will be issued for the cost difference.
 You must start at the designated start time for the race in which you are entered.
 50-Mile race participants who complete only 1 loop are eligible to receive a marathon finisher's medal for completing a loop but will not be listed as finishers in the Marathon results.

 DEADLINE: No registration changes (bib transfers or switching races) will be allowed after May 7.